teju81/rtabmap_essentials/README.md

 catkin_make -j4
 ```

+- Run rtabmap application and check that it is working by launching both the real-sense and rtabmap nodes respectively.

 **Step 2:**

 - Exit the container and find the name of the container by running ``sudo docker ps -a``.